jaspeen/hjson-go/README.md

 # thjson-go

-Experiment to add type qualifiers for json objects.
+Experiment to add type qualifiers for [hjson](https://hjson.org/) format.
 Based on https://github.com/hjson/hjson-go hjson parser.

 Idea is to have equivalent of [yaml tags](http://yaml.org/spec/1.2/spec.html#id2764295) to annotate objects with some word what can be interpreted by parser client to construct appropriate object from plain map.
 Following thjson: